greenorange04/Getting-and-cleaning-data-assignment/README.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-The following are the values of the "feature" variable in the provided dataset:
+The exact list of features available in the provided dataset is provided below.

+One record in the initial dataset of Reyes-Ortiz et al. related to a certain subject, certain activity and a certain time window.
+We use the number of the record in the initial dataset in our dataset as well.

+The variables contained in the dataset are described as follows:

+* activity: each of the six activities mentioned above (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+* subject: an identifier (from 1 to 30) of the subject who carried out the experiment
+* obs: identifier of record in the initial dataset
+* feature:  the feature measured, it takes one of the following values:

-tBodyAcc-XYZ
++ tBodyAcc-XYZ
-tGravityAcc-XYZ
++ tGravityAcc-XYZ
-tBodyAccJerk-XYZ
++ tBodyAccJerk-XYZ
-tBodyGyro-XYZ
++ tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
++ tBodyGyroJerk-XYZ
-tBodyAccMag
++ tBodyAccMag
-tGravityAccMag
++ tGravityAccMag
-tBodyAccJerkMag
++ tBodyAccJerkMag
-tBodyGyroMag
++ tBodyGyroMag
-tBodyGyroJerkMag
++ tBodyGyroJerkMag
-fBodyAcc-XYZ
++ fBodyAcc-XYZ
-fBodyAccJerk-XYZ
++ fBodyAccJerk-XYZ
-fBodyGyro-XYZ
++ fBodyGyro-XYZ
-fBodyAccMag
++ fBodyAccMag
-fBodyAccJerkMag
++ fBodyAccJerkMag
-fBodyGyroMag
++ fBodyGyroMag
-fBodyGyroJerkMag
++ fBodyGyroJerkMag

 * mean: mean value of the respective feature relating to the respective activity, respective subject and respective observation